ashiphsayyad32/Zenimax-microservice-app/frontend/README.md

 - `POST /api/statuses` - Create a new status (to Python service)
 - `/health` endpoints - Check service health status

-## CI/CD Pipeline with GitHub Actions
+## CI/CD Pipeline

-This project includes a GitHub Actions workflow for continuous integration and deployment to AWS S3.
-The workflow is defined in `.github/workflows/react-deploy.yml`.
+This service uses GitHub Actions for continuous integration and deployment:

-### Workflow Features
+### Pipeline Features

-- Automatically triggered on pushes to the main branch that affect the frontend code
-- Manual trigger option with environment selection (production/staging)
-- Security scanning with npm audit and TruffleHog for detecting secrets
-- Builds and tests the React application with code coverage reporting
+- **Automated Testing**: Runs unit tests to ensure code quality
+- **Build Process**: Creates optimized production build of the React app
+- **SonarQube Scan**: Performs code quality analysis
-- Deploys the built application to AWS S3 using secure OIDC authentication
+- **S3 Deployment**: Deploys the built application to AWS S3
-- Implements proper cache control headers for optimal performance
+- **Cache Control**: Sets appropriate cache headers for optimal performance

-- Optionally invalidates CloudFront cache if using CloudFront for CDN
-- Adds deployment URL as a comment on pull requests
+### Pipeline Workflow

+1. The pipeline can be triggered manually from the GitHub Actions tab
+2. The Terraform infrastructure deployment must be completed first
+3. It can also be triggered automatically by the Python service pipeline
+4. The workflow deploys the React frontend to an S3 bucket configured for static website hosting

+### Running the Pipeline

+1. Go to the GitHub Actions tab in the repository
+2. Select the "React Frontend CI/CD Pipeline" workflow
+3. Click "Run workflow"
+4. Click "Run workflow" to start the process

+The pipeline will build, test, and deploy the React frontend to AWS S3.

-### Setting Up AWS Resources
+## Setting Up AWS Resources

 Before using the CI/CD pipeline, you need to set up the following AWS resources: